SWarnock115/2P02-Portfolio/README.md

 ## Blog Post
 The Digital Humanities is in a weird situation.
 [Continue Reading](blog.md)

-##Slide Show
+## Slide Show
-The colossal failure of the Virtual Boy in slide form [Continue] (https://swarnock115.github.io/2P02-Portfolio/reveal.js-master/index.html)
+The colossal failure of the Virtual Boy in slide form [Continue Reading](https://swarnock115.github.io/2P02-Portfolio/reveal.js-master/index.html)